makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

 # 1 Intro

 * unbounded discrete structured representations !< vector-space representations
-  * the successful uses of neural networks in computational linguistics have
+  * the successful uses of neural networks in computational linguistics
     * replaced specific pieces of computational-linguistic models with new NN
     * bring together continuous vector spaces with structured representations
 * the process